adrianjhpc/cirrus-website/about/hardware.md

 There are 3 login nodes that share a common software environment and file system with the compute nodes.

+Cirrus Phase II saw the addition of 36 HPE Plainfield Blades each with two Intel Xeon processors and four NVIDIA v100 GPUs.
+A 512TB(raw) of NVMe fast storage for data intensive applications on Cirrus was also added.

 ### Compute Nodes

 #### Standard compute nodes